Skip navigation

-Gay and bisexual men can give off mixed messages about what they’re up for and what’s not ok.
-On the one hand, we can embrace our sexual freedom and curiosity.
-This can sometimes be assumed to mean ‘anything goes’.
-But in reality, many of us have experienced an unwanted or unpleasant experience with someone in the past, and maybe wish we could set better boundaries when we meet someone new.
-We’re talking about consent.
-Consent is another word for an agreement.
-It’s not just about saying yes or no. It’s about everyone involved in the agreement being on the same page.
+Sometimes there may be mixed messages or uncertainty about what people are up for and what’s not ok.
+On the one hand, we can embrace our sexual freedom and curiosity but in reality, many of us have experienced an unwanted or unpleasant experience with someone in the past, and maybe wish we could set better boundaries when we meet someone new.
+Consent serves to set up an agreement about what each of you like and don’t like.
+It isn’t just about saying yes or no. It’s about everyone involved in the agreement being on the same page.

 Know Yourself

 It might sound obvious but a satisfying sexual life begins by knowing what you want.
 This might take you some time to work out especially if this is new for you.
 You can start by asking yourself ‘what am I looking for sexually?’.
 What kinds of sexual activity are you interested in and what things would be a definite ‘no’ for you?
-When this is clear in your own mind it’s easier to be clear when you’re talking with someone else.
+You could even make a list of things you’d like to try and, you can try some things on your own first to see how things feel.
+When it comes to interactions with others you might get to the space and realise you don’t want to do something.
+It’s always ok to say no, even if things are already started.
+When these things are clear in your own mind it’s easier to be clear when you’re with someone else.

-Then ask yourself what are you looking for online?
+Then ask yourself what you are looking for?
 Are you looking for a long-term partner, or prefer staying single and playing the field?
-If you’re looking for a partner do you want to be monogamous or be more open?
+If you’re looking for a partner, do you want to be monogamous or more open?
 Are you looking for someone to learn from or who’s interested in a certain type of play?

 Check Your Assumptions